Varifold solutions to Volume-Preserving Mean Curvature Flow: existence and weak-strong uniqueness: An alternative proof for weak-strong uniqueness for integral varifolds

 To close the estimates we can now repeat word by word the estimates on the bulk error, which do not rely on property \eqref{normal}, to get \eqref{estF}.
 Summing this inequality with \eqref{estC1}, and exploiting also \eqref{estlambda1}, we finally end up with

 so that, since $\lambdas,\lambda\in L^2(0,T)$, we can apply Gronwall's Lemma and conclude the proof of \eqref{eq:stabilityglobal} also in this case. \\

-\textbf{Acknowledgments.} The author wants to warmly thank Tim Laux for fundamental and inspiring discussions, especially concerning the new gradient-flow calibration of Theorem \ref{thmcalibration}, and for giving some useful comments on a first version of this manuscript.
+\textbf{Acknowledgments.} \extra{The author thanks the anonymous referees for the appropriate comments and useful remarks. }The author wants to warmly thank Tim Laux for fundamental and inspiring discussions, especially concerning the new gradient-flow calibration of Theorem \ref{thmcalibration}, and for giving some useful comments on a first version of this manuscript.
 Part of this contribution was completed while visiting Helmut Abels at the Faculty of Mathematics of the University of Regensburg, whose hospitality is kindly acknowledged.
 Moreover, the author thanks Keisuke Takasao for some helpful discussions about the sharp interface limits of nonlocal Allen-Cahn equation during his visit to Regensburg.

 The author also gratefully acknowledges support from the Alexander von Humboldt Foundation for the stay in Regensburg.
 This research was funded by the Austrian Science Fund (FWF) \href{https://doi.org/10.55776/ESP552}{10.55776/ESP552}.
 The author is also a member of Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of Istituto Nazionale per l’Alta Matematica (INdAM).
-For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
+For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission. \\